Amanj2000/java-communication-channel/README.md

 Users can communicate with other user using various communication channels (e-mail, sms, call etc.).

-User can also set the preferences of the channel medium by which they want to receive messages from other users.
+UserXYZ can also set the preferences of the channel medium by which they want to receive messages from other users.